Create your own Summer Learning Challenge this year!

 Richland Library Main

 From Vice President Kamala Harris to Michaela Goade, the first BIPOC woman to win a Caldecott medal, these are just a few of the women making history in 2021.
-Let's be clear.
-Women have always made history.
-Sadly, they have been overshadowed, overlooked or just plain erased from many history books.
-But no more.
 Discover unsung heroes and (good) troublemakers in these books and appreciate the impact that women have made.

 Blog